MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

-Our InputPort has a general type of OutputPort.
-We will be using this general type in the registerOutputPort function to register the ViewModel in the
+Our `InputPort` has a general type of `OutputPort`.
+We will be using this general type in the `registerOutputPort` function to register
-UseCase as an outputPort.
+the `ViewModel` in the `UseCase` as an `outputPort`.
 You might think that this is better to be done with dependency injection.
-Well, you are absolutely right, But I faced some
+Well, you are
-limitations with android ViewModels that made me not able to use dependency injection to bind the ViewModel to the outPort.
-So I’m sticking to this
+absolutely right, But I faced some limitations with android ViewModels that made me not able to use dependency injection to bind the ViewModel to the
-function for now.
+outPort.
+So I’m sticking to this function for now.
 Maybe in the future, I will find a better solution for this.

-The OutputPort is a simple interface.
+The `OutputPort` is a simple interface.

 ```
 interface OutputPort
 ```

-Now coming to the main course, UseCase has a general type of OutputPort that we use for the outputPort variable.
+Now coming to the main course, UseCase has a general type of `OutputPort` that we use for the outputPort variable.
 The onReady function will be called
-right after the outputPort is registered.
+right after the `outputPort` is registered.
 So you can run your setup code.
-We also have the default implementation for registerOutputPort.
+We also have the default implementation for `registerOutputPort`.

 ```
 abstract class UseCase<O : OutputPort> : InputPort<O> {